SAR-ARD/s1ard/docs/general/S1_NRB.rst

             feat = None
         return wkt2vector(attrib['UTM_WKT'], int(attrib['EPSG']))

-The S1 images are managed in a local SQLite database to select scenes for processing (see section `Database Handling`_).
+The S1 images are managed in a local SQLite database to select scenes for processing (see pyroSAR's section on `Database Handling`_).

 After loading an MGRS tile as an :class:`spatialist.vector.Vector` object and selecting all relevant overlapping scenes from the database, processing can commence.